ckagiri/andela-haskell-study-group/README.md

 ### Expectations

 Participants in the study group will be expected to model and reinforce a culture of accountability.
 This entails everyone abiding by the norms of a supportive and rigorous classroom environment.
-Each week, you should try as much as possible the following tasks:
+Each week, you should try as much as possible the following:

-- Do all the reading.
+- Doing all the reading.
-- Type in all the code.
+- Typing in all the code.
-- Attempt all the exercises.
+- Attempting all the exercises.

 These expectations are not meant to make your life miserable but to provide a framework for your success.
 If you actually want to learn Haskell, consistency is the key—as with anything else.
-Since we'll be learning Haskell together in this group, it is essential that you work through each chapter on your own first so that you come to each group meeting prepared, knowing what you need help with and what you understand well enough to teach others.
+Since we'll be learning Haskell together in this group, it is essential that you work through each chapter on your own first so that you know what you need help with and what you understand well enough to teach others.
 If you get stuck on a problem, keep moving, but do not just skip the exercises entirely.
 #### For the sake of emphasis: _do not skip the exercises!_

 If you are a complete beginner to programming or for whatever reason have trouble installing Haskell on your computer, don't worry about it!
-Ask in the study group, channel and we'll help you figure it out.
+Ask in the study group channel and we'll help you figure it out.
 Fortunately, you don't even need a computer to work through Chapter 1—just pen, paper, and patience.
 So make sure you at least do that much, even if you require tech support.

 ### Conduct of code